sshephard2/cloud-computing/README.md

     CameraRegistrationsQuery.py

-To query for all sightings of a all priority speeding vehicles use:
+To query for all sightings of all priority speeding vehicles use:

     PriorityVehiclesQuery.py